 SUMMARY & RECOMMENDATION: If you’re depressed or ready to, ahem, get down with the sickness, Blue Ruin and Green Room will fulfill your depraved, sadistic cinematic urges with greater efficiency than Seven (1995) or Sicario.
 These ain’t no date-movies, that’s for sure, but if you’re ready for them, they’ll bring out the hardcore cinephile in you.
 Besides, who doesn’t want to shoot at murderous hicks or fascist Neo-Nazis?

 — However… the characters’ relatable ineptness is distracting at times, regardless of realism.
 Ruin’s antagonist are an odd bunch, and Room’s Patrick Stewart could’ve been given more to do given his sheer dramatic range.

 —> These sickos come RECOMMENDED.

 ?
-Will the next film be called “Red Kitchen?”
+What will the next film be called?
+“Red Kitchen?”